Durgasravanipenumaka/CPP/Notes.md

 ## Static Data Members :
 - A static member is shared by all objects of the class.
-- All ststic data is initialized to zero when the first object is created, if no other initialization is present.
+- All static data is initialized to zero when the first object is created, if no other initialization is present.
 - We can't put it in the class definition but it can be initialized outside the class using the scope resolution operator :: to identify which class it belongs to.
 - When we declare a member of a class as static it means no matter how many objects of the class are created, there is only one copy of the static member.